-On the 25 May 2018 the Data Protection Act 1998 will be replaced by a new piece of legislation called the EU General Data Protection Regulation (better known as the GDPR).
-The General Data Protection Regulation will apply to businesses and public-sector organisations of all sizes, enforcing new guidelines and regulations for data handling.
+On the 25 May 2018 the Data Protection Act 1998 was replaced by a new piece of legislation called the EU General Data Protection Regulation (better known as the GDPR).
+The General Data Protection Regulation applies to businesses and public-sector organisations of all sizes, enforcing new guidelines and regulations for data handling.

-To help your organisation prepare for GDPR, and to help you have a better understanding about the new legislation including how it impacts how you communicate with customers and how you handle any information you store about them, we have put together some free resources for your business.
+To help your organisation with GDPR, and to help you have a better understanding about the new legislation including how it impacts how you communicate with customers and how you handle any information you store about them, we have put together some free resources for your business.

-A free GDPR overview to prepare you for the changes
+A free GDPR overview to help you understand the changes

-There will be several key changes between the Data Protection Act 1998 and the GDPR that you, as a risk owner, should be aware of.
-To get you ready for May 2018, we have created a free GDPR overview to explain these changes.
+There are several key changes between the Data Protection Act 1998 and the GDPR that you, as a risk owner, should be aware of.
+To help you understand them, we have created a free GDPR overview to explain these changes.

 We have also created a full The Essentials of GDPR course that goes into deeper detail, covering the key purposes of the new GDPR legislation and demonstrating what you can do to achieve best-practice in an engaging and informative way.Register for free overview View full course